Fly-tipping

 Advice for businesses

-- ensure you sort and store waste safely and securely
+- make sure you sort and store waste safely and securely

-- complete a waste transfer note for each load of waste that leaves your premises
+- fill in a waste transfer note for every load of waste that leaves your site

-You have extra responsibilities if you're dealing with hazardous waste.
-You face an unlimited fine if your waste ends up fly-tipped and you cannot show that you took reasonable steps to prevent it.
+If your business handles hazardous waste, you have extra responsibilities.
+You could be fined an unlimited amount if your waste is fly‑tipped and you cannot show that you tried to prevent it.

-Our aim is to reduce fly-tipping through increased prosecutions, improved reporting, and education.
+We aim to reduce fly-tipping through more prosecutions, improved reporting, and education.